Ceramic Implants · For patients from Gothenburg

 Gothenburg sits on Sweden's west coast, with its own deep tradition in dentistry and implant research.
 So patients here rarely look beyond the city for ordinary care.
 What tends to bring someone from Gothenburg to our practice in Bad Schwartau, immediately next to Lübeck, is something more specific: the wish to replace a missing tooth without any metal in the jaw, treated by a practice that works without metal as a matter of principle rather than as an occasional option.

 Ceramic (zirconia) implants are a specialist field.
 They call for careful case selection, precise three-dimensional planning and a genuinely biological philosophy that runs through every material choice.
 For many patients from Gothenburg the deciding factor is finding all three in one place - together with a team that consults fully in English, so nothing about the diagnosis or the plan is lost in translation.
-We arrange implant treatment around your travel from western Sweden, not the other way around.
+We fit the implant schedule to your travel plans from western Sweden, so the trips stay predictable.

 • Exclusively metal-free - ceramic (zirconia) implants, not titanium